cmaxwe/dl-nhltv/README.md

 * change into folder bin
 * drag and grop ffmpeg binary to the /usr/local/bin folder

 Verify by opening a new Terminal window and type in
 ```
 ffmpeg -h
 ```
-You shoudl see ffmpeg short help printed
+You should see ffmpeg short help printed

 #### Get aria2 binary package and install it
 * Go to http://mac.softpedia.com/get/Internet-Utilities/aria2.shtml
 * Click “DOWNLOAD” top left corner
 * Click either “External Mirror” or “Softpedia Secure Download (US)”
 * DONT CLICK ANYTHING! wait for the download !
 * In Downloads right click on the  aria2.pkg file and select “open”
 * Click install and authenticate.

 Verify by starting a new Terminal window and type in
 ```
 aria2c -h
 ```